Get Clear About Vitamin C

-UMHN: Many foods contain C or are fortified with the vitamin.
+Many foods contain C or are fortified with the vitamin.
 Is there any danger of developing a deficiency?
-What symptoms indicate inadequate C levels?

-SR: Vegetables are a great source of vitamin C, as well as having other health-promoting nutrients.
-Adding dark green vegetables such as kale, spinach, broccoli, and brussels sprouts to your diet boosts your vitamin C intake.
+Rarback: Vegetables are a great source, as well as having other health-promoting nutrients.
+Adding dark green vegetables such as kale, spinach, broccoli, and brussels sprouts to your diet boosts your vitamin intake.

-UMHN: Many people have trouble getting their children and elderly parents to eat a healthy, balanced diet.
+Many people have trouble getting their children and elderly parents to eat a healthy, balanced diet.
 Would you recommend vitamin supplements?
-If so, what is the recommended daily amount for kids, teens, adults, and seniors?

-UMHN: Is there “too much of a good thing” with vitamin C?
+Can there be “too much of a good thing”?
 Doesn’t the body eliminate excess amounts of this water-soluble vitamin through urination?

 Nancy Moreland is a contributing writer for the UMiami Health News Blog.
 She has written for several major health care systems and the Centers for Disease Control and Prevention.
 Her writing also appears in the Chicago Tribune.